madhavkosi/designPatterningolang/basic/database.md

 | **One-to-Many (1:N)** | Each row in Table A can be linked to multiple rows in Table B, but each row in Table B is linked to one and only one row in Table A. | Customer and Order tables where each customer can place multiple orders, but each order is placed by one customer. |
 | **Many-to-One (N:1)** | Each row in Table B can be linked to multiple rows in Table A. | Book and Library tables where each library can have multiple books, but each book is located in one library. |
 | **Many-to-Many (N:N)** | Each row in Table A can be linked to multiple rows in Table B, and each row in Table B can be linked to multiple rows in Table A. | Student and Course tables where each student can enroll in multiple courses, and each course can have multiple students. |

+### Optimistic vs. Pessimistic Locking

+In a system where multiple users might try to access and modify the same data simultaneously (such as a seat booking system in a movie theater), you need strategies to ensure **data consistency** and avoid conflicts.
+Optimistic and Pessimistic Locking are two common strategies used in concurrency control to handle these scenarios.

+### 1. **Pessimistic Locking**

+Pessimistic locking assumes that **conflicts are likely** to happen and takes steps to prevent them before any changes are made to the data.

+#### How Pessimistic Locking Works:
+- When a user (or process) accesses a piece of data (e.g., a seat in a movie theater), the system **locks** the data.
+- This lock ensures that **no other user can access or modify the data** until the current user has finished the transaction (e.g., booking the seat).
+- Once the user finishes the transaction (booking the seat), the lock is released, and other users can then access or modify the data.

+#### Example in a Movie Booking System:
+- **User A** selects seat A1 to book.
+- The system places a **lock** on seat A1, ensuring that **User B** (or any other user) cannot book seat A1 while **User A** is in the process of completing the booking.
+- If **User B** tries to book seat A1 during this time, they will either be blocked or receive a message saying the seat is already being processed by another user.
+- Once **User A** completes the booking (or cancels), the system **releases the lock** on seat A1, allowing other users to book it.

+#### Benefits:
+- **Data integrity** is guaranteed because only one user can access the data at a time.
+- Suitable for systems where there are high chances of conflict (e.g., a seat might be in high demand during peak hours).

+#### Drawbacks:
+- **Reduced performance**: Pessimistic locking can lead to bottlenecks, especially in a high-concurrency system, because users might be blocked waiting for a lock to be released.
+- **Deadlocks**: If multiple users hold locks on different resources and wait for each other to release their locks, it can cause deadlocks.

+### 2. **Optimistic Locking**

+Optimistic locking, on the other hand, assumes that **conflicts are rare** and does not lock the data when it's read.
+Instead, it detects conflicts only when the data is updated.

+#### How Optimistic Locking Works:
+- When a user reads a piece of data (e.g., seat A1), no lock is placed.
+- The system keeps track of the **version** of the data (or a timestamp) when it is read.
+- When the user attempts to update the data (e.g., book the seat), the system checks whether the **data version has changed** since it was read.
+    - If the version is the same, the update proceeds.
+    - If the version has changed (indicating another user has modified the data), the update is **rejected**, and the user is prompted to retry the transaction.

+#### Example in a Movie Booking System:
+- **User A** selects seat A1, and the system provides them with the current version of the seat (say, version 1).
+- **User B** selects seat A1 shortly afterward, also receiving version 1.
+- **User A** completes the booking and updates the seat status to "Booked."
+The system then increments the version of seat A1 to version 2.
+- **User B** now attempts to book seat A1.
+However, since the version has changed from 1 to 2 (due to **User A's** booking), the system **rejects the update** from **User B** and informs them that the seat is no longer available.
+- **User B** must refresh their view and choose a different seat.

+#### Benefits:
+- **Better performance**: Since no locks are used when reading the data, multiple users can access the data simultaneously without blocking each other.
+- **Scalability**: Optimistic locking is well-suited for systems with many concurrent users because conflicts are assumed to be rare, and users are not blocked from accessing data.

+#### Drawbacks:
+- **Conflict handling**: Users might occasionally encounter errors if another user has updated the data before them, requiring them to retry the transaction.
+- **Increased complexity**: The system needs to manage data versions or timestamps to detect conflicts.

+### 3. **When to Use Each Locking Mechanism**

+#### Use **Pessimistic Locking** When:
+- **High contention**: When there is a high likelihood that multiple users will try to modify the same data at the same time.
+For example, during a flash sale for movie tickets when many users are attempting to book seats simultaneously.
+- **Critical data**: If losing or corrupting data due to concurrent modifications is unacceptable, such as in financial systems or when booking highly valuable resources (e.g., VIP tickets).
+- **Short transactions**: Pessimistic locking is more suitable when transactions are short, minimizing the time that data is locked.

+#### Use **Optimistic Locking** When:
+- **Low contention**: If it's rare for multiple users to modify the same data at the same time, optimistic locking allows for better performance.
+- **Scalability**: In systems with many concurrent users but low conflict rates, such as in distributed applications or large-scale web services.
+- **Read-heavy systems**: If the system is primarily read-heavy and conflicts during data writes are rare, optimistic locking allows many users to read data without delays caused by locks.

+### 4. **How to Implement Each Locking Mechanism**

+#### Implementing **Pessimistic Locking**:
+Most relational databases support pessimistic locking natively.
+You can use database transactions to lock rows when they are read:

+- **For SQL databases**: Use a `SELECT FOR UPDATE` statement to lock the rows being accessed.
+For example:

+    ```sql
+    SELECT * FROM seats WHERE seat_id = 'A1' FOR UPDATE;
+    ```

+    This locks the row corresponding to seat A1, preventing other users from modifying it until the transaction is complete.

+- **In NoSQL databases**: Some NoSQL databases (like MongoDB) offer locking mechanisms at the document level, though implementation might vary.

+#### Implementing **Optimistic Locking**:
+Optimistic locking can be implemented by adding a **version number** or **timestamp** to each row or record in the database.
+Every time a record is updated, the version number is incremented or the timestamp is updated.

+- When a user reads a record, the version number or timestamp is also fetched.
+- When the user updates the record, the system checks if the version number or timestamp has changed since the record was last read.

+For example:

+1. **Select seat with version number**:

+    ```sql
+    SELECT seat_id, status, version FROM seats WHERE seat_id = 'A1';
+    ```

+2. **Update seat status with version check**:

+    ```sql
+    UPDATE seats
+    SET status = 'Booked', version = version + 1
+    WHERE seat_id = 'A1' AND version = 1;
+    ```

+   If the `version` is still 1 (meaning no other user has updated it), the update proceeds.
+If another user has already updated the record (changing the version to 2), this query will fail, and the user will be prompted to try again.

+### 5. **Conclusion**

+Both **optimistic** and **pessimistic locking** provide ways to handle concurrent access to data, but they are suited for different scenarios:

+- **Pessimistic locking** is better for situations where conflicts are likely and data consistency is critical, but it comes with the cost of reduced system throughput and the potential for deadlocks.
+- **Optimistic locking** works well when conflicts are rare, providing better performance and scalability but requiring some extra handling for retrying transactions.

+In a movie booking system, **optimistic locking** is often preferred, as conflicts (multiple users booking the same seat) are rare in most cases, and it allows the system to scale and perform better under heavy load.
+However, for highly contested events, such as the opening of bookings for a blockbuster movie, **pessimistic locking** might be considered to ensure absolute data integrity.